Return of Owners of Land, 1873: Popularity

 Although the Return was published for a political reason, it became sought-after reading amongst society in general (including the landed classes).
 John Bateman, in the preface to his 1883 work (see below), summarised the situation:

 Corrected and derivative editions

-John Bateman FRGS (1839–1910) published The Acre-Ocracy of England, based on the 1873 Return, in 1876.
-Bateman published a corrected and edited version of the 1873 Return, which differs significantly from the original, under the Harrison imprint in 1883.
+John Bateman (1839–1910) published in 1876 The Acre-ocracy of England, based on the 1873 Return.
+He published a corrected and edited version of the 1873 Return, which differs significantly from the original, under the Harrison & Sons imprint in 1878.
 He listed the commonest sources of error in its preface.
-The fourth (and final) edition of his work was The Great Landowners of Great Britain and Ireland, A list of all owners of Three thousand acres and upwards, worth £3,000 a year; Also, one thousand three hundred owners of Two thousand acres and upwards, in England, Scotland, Ireland, & Wales, their acreage and income from Land, Culled from "The Modern Domesday Book".
-It was republished in 1971 by Leicester University Press, with text from the 1883 edition and an introduction by David Spring.
+The fourth (and final) edition of his work (under the full title The Great Landowners of Great Britain and Ireland: A list of all owners of three thousand acres and upwards, worth £3,000 a year; also, one thousand three hundred owners of two thousand acres and upwards, in England, Scotland, Ireland, & Wales, their acreage and income from Land, Culled from "The Modern Domesday Book") was published in 1883, also by Harrison.
+This was republished in 1971 by Leicester University Press, with the text of the fourth edition and an introduction by David Spring.